Global-Virtual-Networks/Grid-Plugin/README.md

     <script src="grid-plugin.js"></script>
     ```

 2. Format a data adapter.
-There are two ways to do this(Check index.html for the syntax):
+There are two ways to do this(check index.html for the syntax):
-  - Restful API Call:
+  - Restful API Call
   - Supplying Local Data

 3. Call the plugin on a DOM object and supply the data adapter to the plugin as an argument: